 Use of the direct dependency in the production stage

-Use of the transitive dependency in development stages only
+Use of the transitive dependency in development and production stages

 The table columns provide the following information:

-- Type: Whether the listed vulnerable files in your software are directly or indirectly related to the third-party component in question:
+- Transitivity: Whether the listed vulnerable files in your software are directly or indirectly related to the third-party component in question:

 - D: Short for 'Direct'; the file in your project explicitly imports and uses the third-party dependency